Riverscapes/PBR/resources/Topics/03_Planning/sturcturalForcing.md

 ----
 ## Guided Virtual Tour
 In this 70 minute video, you are invited to walk up Spawn Creek and read the riverscape (for roughly a 1.5 mile with lots of tangents and stops).
-A six minute intro gets you oriented (watch [intro only here](https://youtu.be/UYigTdgLuzk)), and then the rest is just you and the sights and sounds of Spawn Creek.
+A six minute intro gets you oriented (watch [intro only here](https://youtu.be/UYigTdgLuzk)), and then the rest is Joe explaining all the same stuff he does in the real field trip as he sees it.
+Unlike the real field trip, where when you've had enough you can just hang back and wander around on your own, with this one you can fast forward if you get bored.

 ### Intro to Guided Tour
 <div class="responsive-embed">